Current bounds on baryogenesis from complex Yukawa couplings of light fermions

 We add a \ac{CPV} phase using a \ac{dim-$6$} coupling of three Higgs fields to the \ac{SM} charged fermions.
-The \ac{BAU} is then proportional to the \ac{CPV} source, which could be constrained by the \ac{EDM} of both the electron and neutron and by the Higgs boson decay.
-This was previously done for the third generation particles~\cite{Fuchs:2020uoc} and the muon~\cite{Fuchs:2019ore}.
-Of that list, it was shown that the $\tau$ is the only sole-contributor that can provide the entire observed value of the \ac{BAU}.
-We generalize this procedure to evaluate the contribution of the light \ac{SM} quarks (charm, strange, down, up) and the electron and discuss its results here.\\
+The \ac{BAU} is then proportional to the \ac{CPV} source, which could be constrained by the \ac{EDM} of both the electron and neutron and by the Higgs boson decay and production rates.
+This was previously done for the third generation particles~\cite{deVries:2017ncy,deVries:2018tgs,Fuchs:2020uoc} and the muon~\cite{Fuchs:2019ore}.
+Of that list, it was shown that the $\tau$ is the only sole-contributor that can provide the entire observed value of the \ac{BAU}~\cite{deVries:2018tgs,Fuchs:2020uoc}.
+We applied this procedure to evaluate the contribution from all of the \ac{SM} particles, including the light quarks (charm, strange, down, up) and the electron, and discuss the results here.\\

 This Letter is organized as follows.
 First, we describe the \ac{SMEFT} framework, including the complex \ac{dim-$6$} term and the \ac{CPV} source it generates.
 We then outline key points in the process of electroweak baryogenesis, which are formulated by the two-step approach via the transport equations followed by the sphaleron process.
 Next, we present our numerical results for the contribution of a single flavor to the \ac{BAU}.
-The contribution is later bounded using the experimental measurements of the electron and neutron \ac{EDM}s and various Higgs boson decay processes.
+The contribution is later bounded using the experimental measurements of the electron and neutron \ac{EDM}s and of various Higgs boson processes.
 Finally, we discuss our results and conclusions.\\

 \paragraph*{\ac{SMEFT} framework} We examine the implications of adding the following effective \ac{dim-$6$} terms to the \ac{SM},